-For many companies the decision on where to host their Claromentis intranet can be confusing – there are many more options than there used to be.
+For many companies, the decision on where to host their Claromentis intranet software can be confusing – there are many more options than there used to be.

-In short, choosing to host your intranet software on your own network (often referred to as On-Premise) or in the Cloud, is normally a decision based on three main factors:
+In short, hosting your intranet website is a choice between hosting your intranet software on your own network (often referred to as On-Premises) or in the Cloud, is normally a decision based on three main factors:

 Companies vary immensely in their assessment of security risks.